-However, the arrest gap between the sexes is closing.
+That delinquency and antisocial behavior are much more common among boys than girls sometimes gets lost in discussions of crime trends that are associated with the measures of crime discussed in this chapter.
+For example, there is evidence that the arrest gap between the sexes is closing.
 On the surface, girls seem to be catching up.
-Since 1960, the difference in the sex-arrest ratios for serious violent and property offenses has steadily declined.
-In 1960, the sex-arrest ratio for violent offenses was 14 to 1; that is, 14 boys were arrested for each female arrested.
+Since 1960, the difference in the juvenile sex-arrest ratios for serious violent and property offenses has steadily declined.
+In 1960, the juvenile sex-arrest ratio for violent offenses was 14 to 1; that is, 14 boys were arrested for each female arrested.
 By 1970, the ratio had declined to 10 to 1, and by 1980 it had dropped to 9 to 1.
-In the past decade, from 1996 to 2005, the sex-arrest ratio for serious violent offenses has dropped to 4 to 1, one-third of what it was in 1960.
+By 2000, the